danic85/subvqmod/README.md

 subvqmod
 ========

 Create VQMod XML files from a Subversion patch file.
+This branch handles multiple patch files from a specified folder.
+The class has been rewritten to better handle complex operations, but does not yet mitigate issue #1 or #2.

 This script is written in PHP and, when provided with a valid Subversion patch file, parses the contents and translates it into a VQMod XML change file.